space-techy/Team-Pixellar/README.md

+#Website for Space info
+A website made using React.js for giving info about projects and info about ISRO.

 # React & Tailwind CSS Starter Pack

 This is a starter pack for creating React projects with Tailwind CSS configured.
 It uses React version **18.2** and Tailwind CSS version **3.2**.